danielaparker/jsoncons/doc/ref/corelib/json/allocators.md

 allocator used to allocate that storage.
 To later deallocate that storage, the allocator is retrieved with `ptr->get_allocator()`.

-contains a pointer to underlying storage, the allocator is used to allocate that storage, and it is retained in that storage.

 #### Propagation

 The allocator applies not only to a `basic_json`'s data member, but also to its data member's elements.
 For example: